cake-tech/cakewallet-guides/docs/monero.md

 ### Monero accounts

 Each Monero wallet can have several accounts.
 We recommend this feature for advanced users only.
-Within your Monero wallet, click `Receive`, then click `Accounts and subaddresses`.
-Click on `Accounts` to change between your different accounts.
+Within your Monero wallet, click `Receive`, then click `Accounts` or `Accounts and subaddresses`.
+You may need to also click on `Accounts` to change between your different accounts.
 You can have unlimited accounts, and each account can have unlimited subaddresses.
 The first indexed address of each account (besides the main account) starts with an `8`.

 Balances and transactions for each Monero account are shown separately.
 While in one account, you can't see the balance and transactions of another account.
 You need to switch between accounts to see the balances and transactions of each.
+The balance of each account appears in the account list.

 ## View-only wallet